SajedNahian/3Penn1Teller/README.md

 ## How We Aim to Make This Data Alive
 * Show a map of the United States with each state shaded a different color of green depending on the ratio of the median household income to the weed price within the state
 * Users can hover over states to get specific information about each state such as cost of weed within that state for the different qualities of weed, the median household income within that state, and the exact ratio of household income to weed price ratio
+* This data will allow users to explore potential correlation between economic status compared with the weed market.
 ## D3 Feature Utilization

+### Similar Galleries
+* [Choropeth](https://observablehq.com/@d3/choropleth) We also aim to display a color-coded map of the United States.
+This gallery also may contain related information should we wish to explore the problem further.

 ## Sketch-up of Envisioned Visualization
 ![Mockup](https://i.imgur.com/SQcenBK.png)